radixdlt/radixdlt-javascript/packages/application/README.md

 // THIS IS JUST AN OUTLINE OF FLOW
 // Step 1️⃣ Gather and transform unsafe inputs into validated and type safe values.
 Already done in code block above

-// Step 2️⃣ Create a transaction intent (fee less). const transactionIntent = TransactionIntent.create()
+// Step 2️⃣ Create a transaction intent (may contain multiple actions), no fee is specified. const transactionIntent = TransactionIntent.create()
 	.transferTokens({
 		to: recipientAddress,